dataset-ninja/urban-street-leaf/README.md

-# Tree Dataset of Urban Street: Tree
+# Tree Dataset of Urban Street: Leaf

-Urban Street: Tree is a dataset for instance segmentation, semantic segmentation, object detection, and classification tasks.
+Urban Street: Leaf is a dataset for instance segmentation, semantic segmentation, object detection, and classification tasks.